 Survey Technician: Job Description, Duties and Requirements

 Survey technicians assist surveyors and other mapmakers in obtaining and computing data relevant to measuring the Earth's features.
 They may work for a construction company, municipality or state government.
-Their job typically requires a bachelor's degree in surveying as well as licensure from the state in which they want to work.
+Some surveyors complete formal postsecondary courses or programs, and voluntary certification is available.

 Survey Technician Job Description